Abdushahidov07/Abdushahidov07/README.md

 ### Achievements:
 - 🥇 **1st Place Winner** at GDG Dushanbe Hackathon with *CrownUnity* project focused on gender equality (Django MVT).
-- 🥇 **Hackathon Champion** at Soft Club for a volunteering platform with interactive maps.
+- 🥇 **1st Place Winner** at Soft Club for a volunteering platform with interactive maps.
+- 🥈 **2nd Place Winner** at Soft Club Hackathon for backend development of *TajPlus*, a mobile development project.
 - 🌟 Experienced in creating backend systems and solving social challenges using Python, Django, DRF, and FastAPI.

 ---